Will my criminal record ruin my life?

 The key point to note is once a conviction is spent, it does not have to be disclosed by the person who was convicted.
 The fact that a person’s conviction is spent does not wipe it from their criminal record (remember, criminal records are a list of all interactions that a person has had with the criminal justice system).
 They can also appear on a standard or enhanced DBS check.

-If you wish to discuss anything covered in this blog please call us on 0191 232 9547 or take a look at the services offered by our award winning Crime Team which is led by Brian Hegarty.
+If you wish to discuss anything covered in this blog please call us on 0191 232 9547 or take a look at the services offered by our award winning Crime Solicitors which are led by Brian Hegarty.
 We have offices in Newcastle upon Tyne and South Shields.